-Renew Newcastle is keen to hear from people with short, medium and long term plans for empty property in the Newcastle CBD.
-A short term use could be a single exhibition that may take only a few days or weeks.
+Renew Newcastle is keen to hear from people with short, medium and long term plans for empty properties.
+A short term use could be a single exhibition that may take only a few days or weeks and could be accommodated at The Station.
 A medium term use could be for a month up to a year and a long term use could be ongoing or indefinite.

-However, Renew Newcastle is looking to prioritise matching projects with available spaces, wherever possible we would like to encourage medium and long term uses.
-Ideally we’d like to do it in a way that is a simple for us and for you as possible.
-Medium & longer term uses are much easier for us to facilitate, and it contributes to the ongoing life of the city.
+Renew Newcastle prioritises matching projects with available spaces.
+Short term exhibitions can hire a space at The Station.
+We encourage medium and long term users to join us as participants.
+Ideally we’d like to do it in a way that is as simple for us and for you as possible.

 Can I use a Renew Newcastle property to start a commercial business?

-Yes, providing it’s a creative or cultural enterprise of some kind (we take a pretty open view of what that means, so try us if you have an idea).
+Yes, providing it’s a unique concept or cultural enterprise of some kind (we take a pretty open view of what that means, so try us if you have an idea).
 We don’t mind if you try and make a going business out of your Renew Newcastle project – we actually encourage it.
-Renew Newcastle is trying to stimulate things that will go on and be viable businesses and become viable tenants that bring life back to the city.
+Renew Newcastle is trying to stimulate economic growth and bring life back to declining neighbourhoods.

-The only key criteria on this is that the business can’t be directly competing with existing businesses in the Newcastle CBD.
+The only key criteria on this is that the business can’t be directly competing with existing businesses in the area.
 We don’t want to be undermining other people who are already doing it tough.

 Can I live in a Renew Newcastle property?